Comcenn/jamgenguessr/README.md

 You will need a Python Virtual Environment that is activated before you run all the **pnpm** commands.

-Also you can can run:
+Also you will need to run in the root directory:

 ```
 docker compose up -d
 ```

-To spin up the Redis instance the Api requires and the Mock Stablehoard API.
+This will spin up the Redis instance the Api requires and the Mock Stablehoard API.
 You will need to have a `.env.local` environment file with the `MOCK_IMAGE_URL` var set to the full path of an image file you would like to use.
 Also remember to set the `API_STABLE_HORDE_URL` to `localhost:5000` to enable the API to use the Stablehorde mock.